 Available with Standard or Advanced license.

 You can work with and manage traditional versions using several tools in ArcGIS Pro.
 The Versions view displays all versions and their properties in a given enterprise geodatabase.
-Using the ribbon items and the right-click context menu, you can create versions, modify version properties, delete versions, or reconcile and post edits between versions.
+Using the Versions tab and the context menu, you can create versions, modify version properties, delete versions, or reconcile and post edits between versions.

-The image below shows the Versions view and its ribbon.
+The image below shows the Versions view.
 You can see that the user ANN has created a named version called Manager and set the Access to Public.

 To manage traditional versions, access the geodatabase from a database connection.
 Version access is determined by a combination of the database user's privileges and the access permission of the version.

 For traditional versioning, the Versions view is filtered based on the current database user and the access permission configured for the versions.
 Version ownership and access are based on the connected database user.

 - The connected database user can view traditional versions that they own and all public and protected versions for the geodatabase.